How to Start a Business? What Are The Steps?

 We're glad you asked!
 We get this question a lot, and we're excited every time.
 It shows us that so many people have ambitions to become entrepreneurs.
-But not knowing where to start, means not starting at all.
+But not knowing where or how to start your startup or small business, means not starting at all.

 Truth be told, there's no right way to set up a business.
 When it all comes down to it, all you have to do is take the first step.
 That being said, building a startup takes a lot of work - no matter if you want to start a small business from home, or want to be the next Google.